adamluckydo/ontology/Buddhism.md

 You pay close enough attention to experience in a specific way, and suddenly you realize that there is no "self", and there never was one.

-And that's great, actually!
-Because it's not that the self is "lost", or "eradicated".
-Your personality and intelligence and everything about you is still fully intact; it's just that you realize you were adding some extra tension onto experience in the shape of a self-conception that didn't actually need to be there.
+And it's not that the self is "lost", or "eradicated".
+Your personality and intelligence and everything about you is still fully intact; it's just that you realize you were adding extra tension onto experience in the shape of a self-conception that didn't actually need to be there.
+It was empty, just like everything else.

 If that still doesn't sound good: Welcome to why people generally don't introduce Buddhism by talking about its goals.